LeslieChn/spython/final_report.md

 1. Installation:
 * Install Docker on your operating system, see Get Docker for more information.

-* Obtain the latest version of S- Python from Github:
+* Obtain the latest version of S-  from Github:
     ```console
     git clone https://github.com/LeslieChn/spython.git
     ```